Skip to main content

 • Basis for grossing-up

-report the total net remuneration (taxable part).
+Report the total net remuneration (taxable part).
 This means the basis for grossing-up for artists who have a net salary arrangement.
 This basis includes cash pay and payments in kind, expense allowances etc. subject to withholding tax (taxable part only).
 The taxable part should be calculated pursuant to Norwegian rules.

 • Artist tax deducted